 Although researchers haven’t yet discovered how all these risk factors work together in causing psoriatic arthritis, greater levels of inflammation in the body increase a person’s likelihood of developing the condition.

 Reducing stress, stopping smoking, eating a balanced diet, exercising, and maintaining a healthy weight can all reduce inflammation in your body.
 Practicing good oral hygiene and keeping cholesterol under control may also reduce overall inflammation and increase good health outcomes.
 If you’re concerned about chronic inflammation, your doctor can perform simple blood tests that will show the levels of chemicals that indicate inflammation and its severity.

 The joint damage that psoriatic arthritis causes can be irreversible, so identifying and treating PsA quickly is important.
 Early treatment can help slow the progression of the disease and prevent permanent joint damage.
 Today, both dermatologists and rheumatologists are better at identifying psoriatic arthritis so it can be treated at the earliest opportunity.

-The inflammation of psoriatic arthritis can be treated with corticosteroids, methotrexate, and biologic drugs.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), ice packs, cold compresses, and heating pads may also soothe the inflammation of affected joints on a temporary basis.
+The inflammation of psoriatic arthritis can be treated with corticosteroids and disease-modifying antirheumatic drugs (DMARDs) like methotrexate, biologic drugs, or Janus kinase (JAK) inhibitors.
+Nonsteroidal anti-inflammatory drugs (NSAIDs), ice packs, cold compresses, and heating pads may also soothe psoriatic arthritis pain on a temporary basis.

 In a perfect world, a single therapy would help both skin inflammation and arthritic conditions.
 It’s far more likely that your health care providers will use a number of treatment options over time to relieve symptoms and manage psoriatic arthritis.
 If you have both a dermatologist and a rheumatologist, make sure they’re aware of each other’s prescriptions for you.